bootgly/bootgly/#/tips/wsl2-performance.md

 If you want to benchmark the Bootgly CLI Server, you need to uninstall and install "Windows Subsystem For Linux" to reset the performance of WSL 2 Kernel.

 Go to Windows -> Config. -> Applications -> Installed Applications and search for "Windows Subsystem For Linux".
-Uninstall it to reinstall!
+Uninstall it and reboot your system to reinstall!
 No data will be removed and your distro will be intact.

 I don't know what really happens behind the scenes, but WSL2 loses performance over time with JIT enabled and the marks in the Benchmark decrease to about 10% of permanent loss.